Medical Educational Services

 AOA Sticks is designed to give students a chance to learn practical clinical skills in preparation for their clinical years.
 AOA members and the Emergency Medicine Society will participate in teaching students skills such as scrubbing, inserting a NG tube, inserting a foley catheter, IV placement, and drawing blood.
 Students may also discuss how to write a thorough history and physical exam as well as a typical SOAP note.

 AOA tutoring is dedicated to providing free assistance to the first and second year students in need of academic help.
-The service is available to Jefferson Medical students during the entire school year.
+The service is available to Jefferson Medical students during the entire College year.

 To sign up for AOA tutoring, please send and email to firstname.lastname@example.org.